 Not only is the calorie value of cucumbers low, but they’re high in antioxidants and anti-inflammatory qualities that help your pooch feel shiny and new.

-If your dog is somewhat reluctant to eat cucumbers, or keeps leaving them in his or her bowl in favour of something more interesting, consider dicing them very finely, or hiding them in his or her toys to find.
+If your dog is somewhat reluctant to eat cucumbers, or keeps leaving them in his or her bowl in favor of something more interesting, consider dicing them very finely, or hiding them in his or her toys to find.

 By either smuggling cucumbers into your dog’s diet, or reinforcing the idea that they are treats worth being earned and sought out, you can help to train your dog to view them better, and enjoy them more.